Who can use this feature?

 Any tool that supports .mcp.json configuration with remote HTTP servers should work.
 The setup instructions below use Claude Code as the example.

-Warning: The MCP server includes tools that can modify your production data – creating users, adjusting distributions, canceling meetings, and deleting rules.
+Warning: The MCP server includes tools that can modify your production data – creating users, adjusting distributions, cancelling meetings, and deleting rules.
 Claude Code prompts for your approval before running these operations, but review each action carefully before confirming.

 Prerequisites